cBLUE-dev-team/cBLUE.github.io/docs/html/_sources/install.rst.txt

 	Sbet.py, loads the ASCII trajectory files (or "sbets") Las.py, loads the las files
-	Merge.py, merges the trajectory and las data based on timestamps SensorModel.py, defines and allows access to lidar sensor model Jacobian.py, forms and evaluates the Jacobian of a sensor model's laser geolocation equation Tpu.py, coordinates the TPU workflow
+	Merge.py, merges the trajectory and las data based on timestamps SensorModel.py, defines and gives access to lidar sensor model Jacobian.py, forms and evaluates the Jacobian of a sensor model's laser geolocation equation Tpu.py, coordinates the TPU workflow
 	Subaerial.py, calculates the subaerial TPU